 for a discussion of the statute of limitations as applied to interest.)

-(c) For interest imposed after December 31, 1998, interest will be added from the last day of the month following each calendar year included in a notice, or the last day of the month following the final month included in a notice if not the end of the calendar year, until the due date of the notice.
+(a) For interest imposed after December 31, 1998, interest will be added from the last day of the month following each calendar year included in a notice, or the last day of the month following the final month included in a notice if not the end of the calendar year, until the due date of the notice.
 However, for 1998 taxes only, interest may not begin to accrue any earlier than February 1, 1999, even if the last period included in the notice is not at the end of calendar year 1998.
 If payment in full is not made by the due date of the notice, additional interest will be due until the date of payment.
 The rate of interest continues at the annual variable interest rates described below in (e) of this subsection.
-RCW 82.32.050
+For information on interest imposed before December 31, 1998, see RCW 82.32.050

-(ii) For calendar year 1998 tax, interest begins February 1, 1999, (from the last day of the month following the end of the calendar year).
-When the assessment is issued interest is computed through June 30, 2000, (the due date).
+(i) For calendar year 2008 tax, interest begins February 1, 2009, (from the last day of the month following the end of the calendar year).
+When the assessment is issued interest is computed through June 30, 2010, (the due date).

-(iii) For the 1999 tax period ending with September 30, 1999, interest begins November 1, 1999, (from the last day of the month following the last month included in the assessment period).
-When the assessment is issued interest is computed through June 30, 2000, (the due date).
+(ii) For the 2009 tax period ending with September 30, 2009, interest begins November 1, 2009, (from the last day of the month following the last month included in the assessment period).
+When the assessment is issued interest is computed through June 30, 2010, (the due date).

 If the assessment contains tax deficiencies in some years and overpayments in other years with the net difference being a tax deficiency, the interest rate for tax deficiencies will also be applied to the overpayments.
 (Refer to WAC 458-20-229